MatthewRudolph/Airy-Nhibernate-Extensions/README.md

 ## About ##
 Provides Noda Time support for NHibernate.
-NHibenrate Custom UserType and Custom CompositeUserType implementations of the NodaTime structs.
+NHibenrate Custom UserType and Custom CompositeUserType implementations of the NodaTime classes and structures.
-Allows the use of the NodaTime structs in Domain or POCO objects when using NHiberate for data access (ORM).
+Allows the use of the Noda Time classes and structures in Domain or POCO objects when using NHibernate for data access.

 ## Features ##
 ### Supported Databases ###